 In your group tutorials you will:

-focus on issues relevant to the whole group, such as study skills to help you learn more effectively.

-Tutorials are an important part of your course and attendance is mandatory.
+- focus on issues relevant to the whole group, such as study skills to help you learn more effectively. - Tutorials are an important part of your course and attendance is mandatory, otherwise this may lead to disciplinary action.